 2. Failure to respect my authority

 - Asserting your rights.
-This could include such outrageous acts like invoking your right to remain silent or refusing to consent to a search.
+This could include such outrageous behavior like invoking your right to remain silent or not consenting to a search.

 - Not doing what a cop wants immediately.
 For example, a police officer pulls up behind you and turns on his lights.
 There is no runoff or anywhere to pull over without blocking the highway, so you continue on about a half mile until you find a safe spot to pull over.
 This can infuriate a cop because you did not pull over immediately, even though it would have been unsafe to do so.